nishantpandey4/Car-speed-calculation-using-RAFT-YOLO/README.md

 python evaluate.py --model=models/enpm673_raft-kitti.pth --dataset=kitti --mixed_precision
 ```
 ## Training
 We used the following training schedule in our paper (2 GPUs).
-Training logs will be written to the `runs` which can be visualized using tensorboard
+Training logs will be written to the `runs` which can be visualized using a tensorboard
 ```Shell
 ./train_standard.sh
 ```
-If you have a RTX GPU, training can be accelerated using mixed precision.
-You can expect similiar results in this setting (1 GPU)
+If you have an RTX GPU, training can be accelerated using mixed precision.
+You can expect similar results in this setting (1 GPU)
 ```Shell
 ./train_mixed.sh
 ```

-## (Optional) Efficent Implementation
+## (Optional) Efficient Implementation
-You can optionally use our alternate (efficent) implementation by compiling the provided cuda extension
+You can optionally use our alternate (efficient) implementation by compiling the provided Cuda extension
 ```Shell
 cd alt_cuda_corr && python setup.py install && cd ..
 ```
-and running `demo.py` and `evaluate.py` with the `--alternate_corr` flag Note, this implementation is somewhat slower than all-pairs, but uses significantly less GPU memory during the forward pass.
+and running `demo.py` and `evaluate.py` with the `--alternate_corr` flag Note, that this implementation is somewhat slower than all pairs, but uses significantly less GPU memory during the forward pass.

-Other files and folder:
+Other files and folders:
 - weights and cfg files for yolo were obtained from https://github.com/pjreddie/darknet
 - Yolo weights can be downloaded from https://drive.google.com/drive/folders/1h9PqeZ3l5RUURJIxeNMXGt-Ilil3ngrO?usp=sharing, I got this from here https://pjreddie.com/media/files/yolov3.weights
 - 1684366668.0944755.mp4 video for testing